How Metallica Overcame Adversity With ‘ … And Justice for All’

 After the death of bassist Cliff Burton, on Sept.
 27, 1986, thrash metal heroes Metallica had to repeatedly prove the depth of their resiliency.
 This was first achieved by even having the strength to carry on and achieve the most victorious album-tour cycle of their young career in the face of that unspeakable tragedy; then by producing both a video tribute to Burton (‘Cliff ‘em All’) and finally, by breaking in his replacement, Jason Newsted, on 1987’s The $5.98 EP: Garage Days Re-Revisited.

 But the real test to Metallica’s inexorable career ascension would rest on the success or failure of their fourth studio album, … And Justice for All, which arrived in stores on Aug.
 25, 1988.

 And what was the outcome?

-So while scores of new Metalli-fans, shocked and awed for the first time by the band’s sheer songwriting invention, were understandably showering thrash metal’s biggest ambassadors with acclaim (and millions of dollars), many diehard fans who had accompanied the fearsome foursome’s remarkable rise from Bay Area obscurity to global domination were enduring their first minor Metalli-letdown.
-And that, in itself, was arguably less traumatic than seeing the scrappy underdogs they’d steadfastly championed for years, with no real hope of a major breakthrough, suddenly transformed into stars, to be shared with legions of so-called “poseurs!”
-In short: the war had been won, but victory had changed one and all.
+So while scores of new fans, shocked and awed by the band’s sheer songwriting invention, were showering thrash metal’s biggest ambassadors with acclaim, many die-hard fans who had accompanied their rise from Bay Area obscurity to global domination were enduring their first minor letdown.
+And that, in itself, was arguably less traumatic than seeing the scrappy underdogs they’d steadfastly championed for years, with no real hope of a major breakthrough, suddenly transformed into stars.
+The war had been won, but victory had changed one and all.